2014: the 50th year of Vilnius University in Kaunas

 In 1984, after a decade-worth of restoration and repair works, the Faculty settled down in one of the oldest locations in the Kaunas Old Town, i.e. two cozy Kaunas Old Town blocks on the bank of the Nemunas river.
 The premises of the third block are being restored.

 The history of this particular location in the Kaunas Old Town is closely related to the existence of the Lutheran community in Kaunas.
 Stone residential structures that later formed the Faculty’s complex were built in 16th-17th centuries.
 The Western block served the purpose of the royal Kaunas custom-house in the 5th-6th centuries.
 Nearby, rich German merchants were building residential and farmhouses; the merchants became Lutherans after the Reformation in Germany.
 With the goal of establishing themselves in one location in the town, they gradually bought all the structures and lots of the Western block.
 One of the merchants – J. Naugardas – bought all the structures of the Western block, and after his death his son-in-law sold the structures to the Lutheran community.
+Currently, this building holds the Institute of Social Sciences and Applied Informatics.
 The adornment of the entire block (also called the Lutheran block) is the Evangelic Lutheran Church built in 1682-1683.
 The construction of the church was finished only after 200 years when the bell tower was built based on the architect Jokūbas Voleris’ project in 1860-1862.

 Restoration of the Faculty’s ensemble of premises